jatufin/multicave/README.md

 You should immeadiately after installation log in as _admin_ and change these passwords.

+## Architecture

+In the _documentation_ folder there are [ER diagram of the database]https://github.com/jatufin/multicave/blob/master/documentation/ER-diagram.svg) [Flowcharts]https://github.com/jatufin/multicave/blob/master/documentation/flowcharts.pdf).

+For the game function, the _Help_ section in the system itself is most recommended.
+However, the map of the example can be found from the static folder [Flowcharts]https://github.com/jatufin/multicave/blob/master/documentation/example_game.svg).

+The original [Dia](https://wiki.gnome.org/Apps/Dia/) files of these diagrams, are in the _documentation_ directory.

 ## Description
 A web site, where users can create, share and play adventure games.
 User's can also comment and discuss on a message board.